18F/federalist-design/research/beta2/beta2_interviewguide.md

 Can you tell me what Save as Draft means to you?
 What does Save & Publish mean?
 When would you use which?

-What would you do to make sure your changes made it to the live site?

 ### 3: Editing, canceling, publishing a page